anasant/ECE254-labs/lab2-student/README.md

 rt_alloc_box_s - Allocates memory in a box, or blocks allocation and waits until memory is freed up.

 Instead of starting from Lab 2's starter code provided by the professor, the old Lab 1 code that was previously handed in was used for development.
 This is because implementations of os_tsk_count_get and os_tsk_get could be used in debugging memory management implemented in Lab 2.

+Notes:
+- we need to use WAIT_MEM somewhere but not sure where yet, probably must be set somewhere in rt_MemBox_ext.c
+-